AdityaGoyal15/Java-Core-Concepts/JMM.README.md

 Java programs.
 Understanding these concepts is crucial for writing thread-safe code and avoiding concurrency issues such as data races, deadlocks, and inconsistent state.

-n JDK 8, one of the significant changes related to memory management was the removal of the Permanent Generation ( PermGen) space.
+In JDK 8, one of the significant changes related to memory management was the removal of the Permanent Generation ( PermGen) space.
 The PermGen space was a special area of the Java heap used to store metadata about classes, methods, and other runtime artifacts, including interned strings and class metadata.